 Electricity in Fiji

-In Fiji the power plugs and sockets are of type I. The standard voltage is 240 V and the standard frequency is 50 Hz.
+In Fiji the power plug sockets are of type I. The standard voltage is 240 V and the frequency is 50 Hz.

 Power plug adapter needed in Fiji?

-In Fiji the power plugs and sockets are of type I. Check out the following pictures.
-When living in the United States of America you need a power plug adapter for sockets type I.
+In Fiji the power plug sockets are of type I. Check out the following pictures.
+When living in the United Kingdom you need a power plug adapter for sockets type I.